venkataravuri/247.ai-assignment/README.md

 ### :surfer: Performance Assurance

-Critical performance criteril is low-latency transactions.
+Critical performance is low-latency transactions.
 It means, agent should respond in sub-seconds < 250 to 500 milli seconds, otherwise caller will notice lag and impacts experience.

 To achieve low-latency, every component in chain MUST adhere to performance budgets in terms of time.
 Below are performance budgets of each component,